-2.1.1 Production: Oil, water, and gas is produced from seven wells on the Folsom Lease.
-Six wells are equipped with a well cellar that measures approximately six feet by six feet.
+2.1.1 Production: Oil, water, and gas are produced from two wells on the Graciosa Lease.
+Produced fluids are sent directly from the wellheads to the Newlove Lease tank battery.
+One well is equipped with a cellar that measures approximately six feet by six feet.
 Historically, the API gravity of the crude oil is 25° with a gas oil ratio of 501 scf/bbl.
-Electric motors or internal combustion engines, permitted on PTO 8039, provide power to the well pumping units.
+An electric motor or an internal combustion engine provides power to the well pumping units.
+All internal engines subject to permit at this facility are permitted on PTO 8039.